West Kirby railway station: Facilities

-The station has a booking office and a drop-off point for cars, with a cycle rack for 16 bicycles and secure storage for 10 bicycles.
-The station is staffed, at all times during opening hours, has departure and arrival screens for passenger information, and platform CCTV.
-The terminus island platform has open-air seating, beneath a platform canopy, and there are two payphones on the platform.
-Wheelchair and pram access to the platform is straightforward, with no steps to ascend.
+The station has a booking office and a drop-off point for cars, with a cycle rack for 16 bicycles and secure storage for ten bicycles.
+The station is staffed at all times during opening hours; it has departure and arrival screens for passenger information, and platform CCTV.

+The terminus island platform has open-air seating, a platform canopy and there are two payphones on the platform.
+Wheelchair and pram access to the platform is straightforward, but with no steps to ascend.

-Much of the station building has been rented out as retail units, accessed from the public road rather than from the railway premises.
+Much of the station building has been rented out as retail units, which are accessed from the public road rather than from the railway premises.

 Services

-Current services are every 15 minutes (Monday to Saturday daytime) to Liverpool.
-At other times, trains operate every 30 minutes.
-These services are all provided by Merseyrail's fleet of Class 507 and Class 508 EMUs.
-These trains from the late '70s will be replaced by the end of 2022 by new trains manufactured by Stadler Rail, as was announced by Merseyrail in January 2017.
+Merseyrail operates services on the Wirral line to Liverpool Central, via Birkenhead Hamilton Square, every 15 minutes during daytime hours.